terra-money/docs/docs/learn/terra-station/station-guides/wallet.md

 This guide is for advanced features of the Terra Station wallet.
 If this is your first time using Terra Station, follow the [Terra Station tutorial](../download/terra-station-desktop.md).

+For information on using multisig wallets in Terra Station, see [](multisig.md)

 ## Create a wallet

 1. Open the Terra Station desktop app and click **New wallet**.